tttstudios/react-native-carousel/README.md

 or
 `yarn add @twotalltotems/react-native-carousel`

-## Dependencies
+## Installation Requirements

-We make use of React hooks so make sure you have at least React 16.8 and React Native 0.60 installed in your React Native project before trying to use this component in your code.
+We make use of React hooks so make sure you have at least:
+- React 16.8
+- React Native 0.60

 ## Usage